privacycg/requestStorageAccessFor/README.md

 ## Goals

-*   Enable legacy use cases by allowing requests for cross-site cookies to be made from top-level browsing contexts, with access applying at the page level (rather than to a specific frame).
+*   Enable user functionality in legacy use cases by allowing requests for unpartitioned cross-site cookies to be made from top-level browsing contexts, with access applying at the page level (rather than to a specific frame).
     *   Note that page specificity is similar to [the prior behavior](https://github.com/privacycg/storage-access/issues/122) of `requestStorageAccess`.
 That behavior is being changed to focus the API on authenticated embed use cases and to improve security, which leaves top-level access a gap.
-*   Ensure that the security, privacy, and abuse concerns with legacy cross-site cookie behavior remain mitigated.
+*   Ensure that the security, privacy, and abuse concerns with legacy cross-site cookie behavior remain mitigated post-deprecation.

 ## Non-goals

 *   Maintaining parity with the `SameParty` cookie proposal, particularly in characteristics like synchronicity, is not a goal.
-*   Re-creating legacy passive cross-site cookie behavior is not a goal; additional guardrails must be in place.
+*   Re-creating unconstrained legacy passive cross-site cookie behavior is not a goal; additional guardrails must be in place.
 *   Although prior art like `requestStorageAccess` will inform the proposal, it is intended to be a separate API.
 The access it grants (which would be page-level) would be separate from that obtained by a successful `requestStorageAccess` call (which would be applicable only to the calling frame).
-*   Much like the implementation-defined steps in `requestStorageAccess`, disallowing or otherwise undermining user agent-defined steps to determine whether to grant access is not a goal.
-Every user agent should still be free to take custom steps, including prompting users or other heuristics.

 ## Proposed API: requestStorageAccessForOrigin